Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 		Class 3 : tip_amount > $10 and tip_amount <= $20
 		Class 4 : tip_amount > $20

-3. Regression task: To predict the amount of tip paid for a trip.
+3. **Regression task**: To predict the amount of tip paid for a trip.

-## <a name="setup"></a>Setting Up the Azure data science environment for advanced analytics
+## <a name="setup"></a>Set Up the Azure data science environment for advanced analytics

-In this tutorial we will demonstrate loading data to Azure SQL Data Warehouse (SQL DW), exploration data, engineering features, and building machine learning models.

-To set up your Azure Data Science environment, follow the steps below.
+To set up your Azure Data Science environment, follow these steps.

-1. Create your own Azure blob storage account.
+Create your own **Azure blob storage account**.
 The NYC Taxi data used in this walkthrough is shared in a public blob storage container in Azure in a .csv format.
 In this walkthrough, the data will be copied to your own Azure blob storage before the data is uploaded to Azure SQL DW.

-	The public blob storage is located at ***South Central US***.
-When you provision your own Azure blob storage, please try to choose a geo-location of your Azure blob storage as close as possible to South Central US.
-A closer geo-location of your Azure blob storage will make Step 4 which copies data to your Azure blob storage faster than a geographically further Azure blob storage.
+The **public blob storage** is located at ***South Central US***.

+- When you provision your own Azure blob storage, choose a geo-location for your Azure blob storage as close as possible to South Central US.
-	Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/) to create your own Azure storage account, if you don’t already have one.
-Please make notes on the following storage account credential.
 The data will be copied from the public blob storage container to a container in your own storage account.
+The closer your Azure blob storage is to South Central US, the faster this task (Step 4) will be completed.
+- To create your own Azure storage account, follow the steps at [About Azure storage accounts](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/).
+Be sure to make notes on the values for following storage account credentials as they will be needed later in the walkthrough.

-	- Storage Account Name
+  - **Storage Account Name**
-	- Storage Account Key
+  - **Storage Account Key**
-	- Container Name (which you want the data to be stored in the Azure blob storage)
+  - **Container Name** (which you want the data to be stored in the Azure blob storage)

-2. Provision your Azure SQL DW instance.
-Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/) to provision a SQL Data Warehouse instance.
+Provision your Azure SQL DW instance.
+Follow the documentation at [Create a SQL Data Warehouse](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/) to provision a SQL Data Warehouse instance.
 Make sure that you make notations on the following SQL Data Warehouse credentials which will be used in later steps.

-	- Server Name
+  - **Server Name**
-	- SQLDW (Database) Name
+  - **SQLDW (Database) Name**
-	- User Name
+  - **User Name**
-	- Password
+  - **Password**

+Install Visual Studio 2015 and SQL Server Data Tools.
+For instructions, see [Install Visual Studio 2015 and/or SSDT (SQL Server Data Tools) for SQL Data Warehouse](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-install-visual-studio/).

-3. Make sure you can [connect to your Azure SQL DW with Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-connect/).
-As a prerequisite, you need to [install Visual Studio 2015 and/or SSDT (SQL Server Data Tools) for SQL Data Warehouse](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-install-visual-studio/).
+Make sure you can connect to your Azure SQL DW with Visual Studio.
+For instructions, see [Connect to Azure SQL Data Warehouse with Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-connect/).

-4. Create an Azure Machine Learning (AML) workspace under your Azure subscription.
-Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.
+Create an Azure Machine Learning workspace under your Azure subscription.
+For instructions, see [Create an Azure Machine Learning workspace](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/).

-5. Add the EXTERNAL IP address of the computer that runs the sample SQL query in Visual Studio, IPython Notebook, or Python script file to the SQL Data Warehouse firewall.
-Instructions can be found [here](https://azure.microsoft.com/en-us/documentation/articles/sql-database-configure-firewall-settings/).

-	- If you have not added the external IP address to the Azure SQL DW firewall yet, when you run the SQL Query in Visual Studio, IPython Notebook, or Python script file, you will encounter error complaining that IP address <x1.x2.x3.x4> is not added to the Azure SQL DW firewall.
-You need to add this IP address <x1.x2.x3.x4> to Azure SQL DW firewall.

-	- If you are running the sample IPython Notebook on the AzureML IPython Notebook service, when you encounter the above error, add the IP address range <x1.x2.0.0> to <x1.x2.255.255> to the Azure SQL DW firewall since the sample IPython Notebook might be running on different Azure computing nodes when you run the same sample IPython Notebook in different sessions.

 ## <a name="getdata"></a>Load the data into SQL Data Warehouse

 Open a Windows PowerShell command console.
-Run the following PowerShell commands to download the example SQL script files that we share with you on Github to a local directory you specify by parameter _-DestDir_.
-You can change the value of parameter _-DestDir_ to any local directory.
-If _-DestDir_ does not exist, it will be created by the PowerShell script.
+Run the following PowerShell commands to download the example SQL script files that we share with you on Github to a local directory that you specify with the parameter *-DestDir*.
+You can change the value of parameter *-DestDir* to any local directory.
+If *-DestDir* does not exist, it will be created by the PowerShell script.

->You might need to Run as Administrator when executing the following PowerShell scripts if your DestDir needs Administrator privilege to create or write.
+>[AZURE.NOTE] You might need to **Run as Administrator** when executing the following PowerShell script if your *DestDir* needs Administrator privilege to create or to write to.

 	$source = "https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/SQLDW/Download_Scripts_SQLDW_Walkthrough.ps1"
 	$ps1_dest = "$pwd\Download_Scripts_SQLDW_Walkthrough.ps1"